 Your organization is constantly evolving and therefore requires a brand strategy that can grow in parallel.
 Without a clear framework and process for brand management, it’s common for brands to tend towards chaos.
 One-off projects don’t always fit into the overall structure.
 New products or initiatives pull the brand in a different direction.
 Growing influence makes the current brand feel too simplistic.
 The result is a fractured strategy that doesn’t provide internal alignment and causes confusion with external stakeholders.

 Revising your brand strategy is a significant undertaking.
 It’s critical that organizations have their eyes wide open when beginning the process.
-Having partnered with a number of clients over the years looking to bring greater clarity, focus and resonance to their brand, we’ve learned a few things that can set you up for success.
+Having partnered with a number of clients looking to bring greater clarity, focus and resonance to their brands, we’ve learned a few things that can set you up for success.